-- 1. Tune to the desired station. - Push the desired select button for more than 1.5 seconds.
+- Tune to the desired station using the SEEK/SCAN or TUNE button. - Push the desired station select button for more than 1.5 seconds.
 (For example, in the diagram ch2 is to be memorized.
 The radio mutes when the select button is pushed.) - The indicator ch2 will then come on and the sound will resume.
-Memorizing is now complete. - 4.
-Other buttons can be set in the same manner.
+Memorizing is now complete. - Other buttons can be set in the same manner.